schell/renderling.xyz/content/devlog/index.md

 And you can see from the inside of the frustum that the corner is poking through, and yet that AABB is marked as red, which means "should be culled".

-Obviously this is bad because it would result in an asset being hidden when it should be shown.
+Obviously this is bad because it would result in geometry being erroneously culled.

 Here's the view from within the frustum:

 ![inside the frustum corner case](https://renderling.xyz/uploads/Screenshot_2024-09-29_at_9.25.41AM.png)

-So let's get exactly which AABB that is.
+Which clearly shows the "corner case" ;) So let's get exactly which AABB that is.

 ...